 No more ‘us’ and ‘them’, writes Ātea editor Leonie Hayden.

-The marae ātea is the open area in front of the wharenui where this ritual of encounter takes place.
+The marae ātea is the open area in front of the wharenui where a ritual of encounter takes place between hosts and guests.
 It is the domain of Tūmatauenga, the god of war and people.
 To show respect for the mana of Tūmatauenga, whaikōrero between those on the front benches should be forceful and filled with confidence and passion.
 When it is done, those that were at war greet one another, share breath and then food.

 Welcome to The Spinoff Ātea.